Looking for the Best Prices on a New Mercedes-Benz Hatchback?

-Starting things out is the C-Class which gets a large update for 2012, now available as a coupe as well as a sedan.
-The C-Class is the entry-level Mercedes, but that doesn’t mean there’s anything bargain about it; the interior got big changes for 2012 as well and the revised cabin stacks up well against its class.
+Next is the C-Class, which is offered as a coupe as well as a sedan.
+The interior got big changes in 2012 as well and the revised cabin stacks up well against its class.
 For those who want more performance, the C63 AMG and its 451-hp fits the bill.

 Sitting atop the totem pole is the flagship S-Class line of full-size sedans which represent the pinnacle of luxury.
-They also include some of the most advanced tech on the road today, including a splitview screen that can simultaneously show different images to the driver/passenger.
+The S-Class was redesigned for 2014, with new exterior styling and some of the most advanced tech on the road today, including an Intelligent Drive system that is the closest approximation to a self-driving system there is on the road today.
+Add in an extra handful of luxury and creature comforts, and you get the pinnacle of flagship luxury sedans.
 There is also a hybrid version for those who want better fuel economy.

 Mercedes’ CL-Class of coupes is the two-door version of the S-Class, offering V-8 or V-12 power and a long list of safety technologies including night view assist and a system which will notify drivers when they are getting too tired to safely operate the vehicle.

-Redesigned for 2012 is the ground-breaking CLS-Class which features striking coupe styling but also four doors for practicality.
+The ground-breaking CLS-Class features striking coupe styling but also four doors for practicality.
 Of particular note are the new LED headlights which use 71 individual LEDs to make up the headlights, turn signals, etc.

 Luxury isn’t the only thing going on at Mercedes they also produce a few sports cars.
-The SLK-Class of two-seater hardtop convertibles was redesigned for 2012 and now features the new Magic Sky Control system as an option, which can adjust the tint of the ceiling glass with the touch of a button.
+The SLK-Class of two-seater hardtop convertibles was redesigned in 2012, adding Magic Sky Control as an option, which can adjust the tint of the ceiling glass with the touch of a button.

-The upscale two-seater SL-Class is the larger of two production sports cars in Mercedes’ lineup and for 2012 the performance enhanced SL65 AMG has been discontinued.
-What remains is the convertible hardtop, a long, long list of interior features (including a beverage cooler in the glove box), and two powerful V-8s.
+The upscale two-seater SL-Class is the larger of two production sports cars in Mercedes’ lineup.
+The convertible hardtop carries a long, long list of interior features (including a beverage cooler in the glove box), and two powerful V-8 engine options.

 For something with a little bit more utility than a sports car, Mercedes-Benz offers several different crossovers/SUVs, each bringing something different to the table.
 The diminutive GLK-Class is a compact luxury crossover with seating for five, optional all-wheel drive, and the interior refinement you’d expect from a Mercedes.

-The M-Class ups the ante for 2012 with a complete redesign, meaning an all-new interior, exterior, chassis, and powertrains, the works.
-Also with two-rows of seats for up to five passengers the M-Class gets new features like real eucalyptus wood trim pieces and all-wheel drive is standard.
+The M-Class, which also features two-rows of seats for up to five passengers the offers luxury features like real eucalyptus wood trim pieces and standard all-wheel drive.

 If you need more seating then the GL-Class with seating for seven has you covered.